 You can pinch the top growth of your okra plant once or twice when it is young and then you don’t need to care much about pinching or topping as these plants grow to a maximum height of 4-6 feet.

 Pests and Diseases

-Okra is susceptible to fusarium wilt and nematode attack as well as aphids and whiteflies in pests.
+Okra is susceptible to fusarium wilt, nematode attack, aphids, and whiteflies.
 Mealybugs also affect the plant’s growth.
-However, these pests do more damage on plants grown in large quantities.
+However, these pests damage the plants grown in large quantities.
 As you’re growing okra in pots, you can easily control them.

 Okra requires frequent harvesting.
-It blooms about two months from planting, and the fruits appear 5-7 days after flowering.
-The fruits/pods are harvested when they are still tender.
-Otherwise, they become fibrous and too hard to be eaten.
-Ideally, the picking length is between 3 to 5 inches.
+It blooms about two months from planting, and fruits start to appear 5-7 days after flowering, but you will have to wait till they become 3-5 inches long.
+Harvest okras when they are still tender.
+Otherwise, they become fibrous and unsuitable for eating.